Dateline: Canggu, Indonesia

 In recent years, this seaside town has become something of a haven for expats from around the world, many of whom have set up their own successful businesses like Teetotum Boutique Hotel, Ki’bok Cafe, and Hartwood Restaurant.

-Finally, Internet connection in Tulum is good, and the expat community is highly social – especially on the beach and while enjoying drinks in the evening.
-Out of all of Mexico, Tulum has my vote as number one.
+Finally, the Internet connection in Tulum is good, and the expat community is highly social – especially on the beach and while enjoying drinks in the evening.
+Out of all of Mexico, Tulum has my vote as number one, not just as one of the cheapest cities in North America but as a fantastic place to live.

 AMBERGRIS CAYE, BELIZE